 - Comes in contact with the ball, except when thrown by a fielder at the head

 - Runner is off base when the ball is kicked.

-- A runner that is hit in the head by a ball shall be considered safe at their intended base, unless that player was sliding or intentionally placed their head in the path of the ball.
+- A runner that is hit in the head by a ball shall be considered safe at their intended base, unless that player had intentionally placed their head in the path of the ball.
 Or ducking or dodging the ball.

 - In the event of an overthrow into foul territory in an attempt to make a play, the runner may advance only as far as the base they are running toward plus the next base.
 This is a restriction on the advance of the runner; runners are NOT automatically awarded the base unless ref deems ball unplayable (over the fence, in the woods, etc.)

 - Pinch running due to injury is permitted at 1st, 2nd and 3rd base provided the pinch runner is of the same gender.
-The runner who was substituted for shall be removed permanently from the game.
-Pinch running at kick is not permitted.
+The runner who was substituted for shall be replaced with the last out of the same gender.

 - Any runner who punches or kicks a ball while running the bases, or attempts to punch or kick a ball from a defender, is immediately out; the play is called dead, and all runners currently on base must go back to their last touched base.

 - Runners can not intentionally touch, yell at, or severely interfere, intentionally, with a fielder making a catch.
 Referees can immediately call any runner out if they deem this rule to have been violated.